Plainview, New York: Geography

-Plainview is located at (40.779911, -73.479483).
+According to the United States Census Bureau, the CDP has a total area of 5.7 sqmi – all but 0.012 sqmi of which is land.

-According to the United States Census Bureau, the CDP has a total area of 5.7 sqmi.
 Plainview is on the Nassau County side of the border with Suffolk County.
-On the Nassau side it borders the hamlets of Bethpage, Hicksville, Old Bethpage, Syosset, and Woodbury.
+On the Nassau side, it borders the hamlets of Bethpage, Hicksville, Old Bethpage, Syosset, and Woodbury.
 On the Suffolk side, its primary border is with Melville, but also touches West Hills.

 Demographics

-As of a 2020 census, there were 26,973 people; 8,923 households; and 7,243 families residing in the CDP.
-The population density was 26217 PD/sqmi.
-There were 9,281 housing units.
-The racial makeup of the CDP was 74.8% White, 19.9% Asian, and 2.7% from two or more races.
-Hispanic or Latino of any race were 4.6% of the population.
-Plainview, like many other places in northern Nassau County has historically had a large Jewish population, and in recent years has exhibited exorbitant growth in its East Asian population.
+Plainview, like many other places in northern Nassau County has historically had a large Jewish population, and in recent years has exhibited exorbitant growth in its East Asian population that has supplemented the hamlet's established Jewish community.